Disabled people and carers

 The Government are encouraging independent living by giving you more choice on how your needs are met.
 They have done this by setting up different schemes to give you money so you can choose and pay for your own support and services.

-We have launched a separate website which provides information and support for anyone who takes on a personal assistant to help them live independently.
-You can visit the site at www.disabilitytaxguide.org.uk
+We have launched a separate website, Disability Tax Guide, which provides information for anyone who takes on a personal assistant to help them live independently.

 On the site you will find more information about:

-Tax status – eg is your personal assistant, employed or self-employed?
+Tax employment status – for example, is your personal assistant, employed or self-employed?

 Setting things up – including registering as an employer with HMRC